 * This is the Consumer Version. *

-The kidneys are removed from the donor, cooled, and transported quickly to a medical center for transplantation to a person who has a compatible blood and tissue type and who does not make antibodies to the tissues of the donor.
+The kidneys are removed from the donor, usually using thin instruments and a small video camera inserted through several tiny incisions (laparoscopic surgery).
+Occasionally, a larger incision (open surgery) is required.
+After removal, the kidney is cooled and transported quickly to a medical center for transplantation to a person who has a compatible blood and tissue type and who does not make antibodies to the tissues of the donor.

 Kidney transplantation is a major operation.
 Dialysis may be required before the operation if the person has electrolyte abnormalities or if waste products have accumulated in the blood (because the kidneys are too damaged to remove them).
 The donated kidney is placed in the pelvis through an incision and is attached to the recipient’s blood vessels and bladder.
 Usually, the nonfunctioning kidneys are left in place.
 Occasionally, they are removed because they are infected.